 My last personal encounters were around 1984.
 I was asked to introduce and chair a discussion of Towards 2000.
-I took from it his insight that the left had lost its sense of the future whereas the right had gained one, and that the unspoken terms of politics had been reversed.
+I took from it Raymond's insight that the left had lost its sense of the future whereas the right had gained one, and that the unspoken terms of politics had been reversed.
 (And I have a note from Williams that proposed a ‘Project 2000’ for a short-lived Socialist Society on how it should undertake its work ‘of great current and future political importance’.)

-Looking back now, I am struck by the many themes Raymond Williams identified which can help us unlock what is going on: the material reality of experience, the centrality of communication, the importance of generations, the political need for modesty, the energy of complexity.
+Looking back now, I am struck by the many themes Raymond Williams identified which can help us unlock what is going on now: the material reality of experience, the centrality of communication, the importance of generations, the political need for modesty, the energy of complexity.
 This time, as I have gone back through some of his writing, his grasp of the crucial problem of representation in terms of democracy and self-government stands out more than ever before.

 Given how critical this is to the Long Revolution I’m sure that were he around today he’d be examining representation in the age of the web, not least because of his abhorrence at the use of human beings as raw material.
 Are we representing ourselves on Facebook, as it heads towards its first billion registered users?
 Or are we offering ourselves up as raw material for its owners and advertisers, rather than enhancing our own ability to communicate?
 That we can ask such questions in terms that draw added authority from his analysis suggest that he wasn’t wrong about the Long Revolution.
 Although he would have added that he had only started what others need to ‘discuss, amend and support’.